BroadSoft-Xtended/DeveloperPortalDocs/Hub/StyleGuide.md

 Text should be understandable by anyone, anywhere, regardless of their culture or language.
 Clear, accurate, and concise text makes interfaces more usable.

-Open Sans is the standard typeface for UC-One Hub, the font stack should specify Open Sans, Arial, and then sans-serif.
+Open Sans is the standard typeface for Hub, the font stack should specify Open Sans, Arial, and then sans-serif.

 ## MicroApp Search Box